DSC-UIUC/rbay-backend/README.md

 ```

 ### PUT /user
 Updates a profile given a query string 'username' and a json body.
 Only the parameters "major", "skills", "year", "name" will be updated.
 Any other parameters will be ignored.
+Will return error if given username does not exist.

-Ex. `/user?username=test`
+Ex. `/user?username=test2`

 Exmaple JSON body:
 ```
 {